Paramaribo is a city brimming with highlights, from its UNESCO-listed inner city to sunset dolphin cruises.Read more...

 This is an excellent way for flexible and confident travellers to explore the coastal districts and the vicinity of the Suriname River as far south as Brokopondo.
 Cars or 4x4s can be rented affordably through a few companies in Paramaribo and most sites of interest are within easy driving distance on well-maintained surfaced or dirt roads.

 Most roads in Suriname are covered by some form of public transport.
-This includes the cheap, extensive and reliable bus network operated by the parastatal National Transport Company or Nationaal Vervoer Bedrijf.
-Current schedules can be checked online at www.nvbnvsuriname.com/Nvb/Fof/Rou/Rou001Php.php or at the Heiligen Weg depot in central Paramaribo.
+This includes the extensive, reliable and dirt cheap bus network operated by the parastatal National Transport Company or Nationaal Vervoer Bedrijf.
+Current schedules and fares can be checked online or at the Heiligen Weg depot in central Paramaribo.

 Boat transport is a big part of travel in Suriname.
-Affordable waterborne public transport connects Paramaribo to several sites on the east bank of Commewijne, as well as servicing the Upper Suriname and Gran Rio from Atjoni south to Kajana, the Corantijn River from Nieuw Nickerie south to Apoera, and the Cottica River near Moengo.
+Affordable waterborne public transport connects Paramaribo to several sites on the east bank of Commewijne, as well as servicing the Upper Suriname and Gran Rio from Atjoni south to Kajana, and the Corantijn River from Nieuw Nickerie south to Apoera.
 Ferries or taxi-boats are also the only way to cross between Suriname and its Guianan neighbours (Guiana and Guyana).
 Several other sites visited by organised tours are also most easily accessed by boat, ranging from the remote Raleigh Falls to the north bank plantations of Commewijne, the turtle-nesting beaches at Matapica and Galibi, and birding sites such as Bigi Pan.